This section lists the operating systems on which MySQL Community Server is known to run.

 is not taken care of, adding extra CPUs actually makes MySQL

-File system stability and performance.
-MySQL's stability and performance are directly affected by those of the operating platform's file system.
-In particular, where large tables are in use, performance is affected by the ability of the file system to deal with large files at all and to deal with them efficiently.
+Table size.
+If your tables are large, performance is affected by the ability of the file system to deal with large files and dealing with them efficiently.